Edoardo-B-Leiva/notes/FP/TSMR/2/Servicios en Red/DNS/DNS.md

 Domain Name: upv.es;
 FQDN: iac.cc.upv.es;
 ```
+## Server types
+Server types can be divided by what they do internally to serve queries.
+### Primary (master)
+It's the **"source of truth"** and it's where the **_Domain Names are hosted_ and can be modified, added, removed, etc.**
+### Secondary (slave)
+This type of DNS server is dependent on the Primary DNS server, and cannot work by themselves and need Primary servers to work in any way.
+Secondary DNS servers ask the Primary server for a read-only copy every x time called TTL (x being usually decided by the administrators).
+This type is often used as a redundant server and as a middle-man to reduce latency between the server and the client.
+### Cache (hint)
+### Forwarder
 ## Register types
 A DNS Server provides a different response depending on the type of register it has saved.
 The most commonly known are: